sonnetmedia/the-whole-story/_drafts/season-2-intro-episode.md

 ---

-Season 2 is here! &nbsp;Notably, Julia and Asher are back with a new co-host, new shoes, and an excited attitude for all our amazing season 2 interviews. &nbsp;
+Season 2 is here!
+Notably, Julia and Asher are back with a new co-host, new shoes, and an excited attitude for all our amazing season 2 interviews.

-Season 2 is coming at ya - we're getting real deep into stories, deeper than you could have ever imagined. &nbsp;We got panels, we got live shows, we got interviews on location, we got babies, we got ALL different kinds of stories and wonderful people. &nbsp;
+Season 2 is coming at ya - we're getting real deep into stories, deeper than you could have ever imagined.
+We got panels, we got live shows, we got interviews on location, we got babies, we got ALL different kinds of stories and wonderful people.

-&nbsp;